Matt-A-Bennett/vim-surround-funk/README.md

 an: The function's name

-an: Like 'an', but the function name is delimited by any character not in
+aN: Like 'an', but the function name is delimited by any character not in
     'g:surround_funk_legal_func_name_chars' (see below)
 ```